Internal structures in the category of right-preordered groups

-The category $\crpogrp$ is a quasivariety of universal algebra, which makes it a regular complete and cocomplete category.
-Moreover, the forgetful functor from $\crpogrp$ to $\cgrp$ that sends a right-preordered group $(G, P_G)$ to $G$ is topological (\cite{RPOgrpCatPersp}, proposition 2.5.), thus have both a left and a right adjoint.
+The category $\crpogrp$ is a quasivariety of universal algebras (Proposition A.1. in \cite{RPOgrpCatPersp}), which makes it a regular complete and cocomplete category.
+Moreover, the forgetful functor from $\crpogrp$ to $\cgrp$ sending a right-preordered group $(G, P_G)$ to $G$ is topological (\cite{RPOgrpCatPersp}, proposition 2.5.), thus have both a left and a right adjoint.
 The other forgetful functor, from $\crpogrp$ to the category of preordered sets, turns out to be monadic (\cite{RPOgrpCatPersp}, proposition 2.5.).
-Considering both, we have a good descriptions of limits, the group structure of a limit is computed as in $\cgrp$ the category of groups and group morphisms, and it is given the limit preorder.
-The category $\crpogrp$ also admits a zero object, which is the zero group endowed with the trivial preorder.
-However, $\crpogrp$ fails to be Barr-exact (remark 2.6. in \cite{RPOgrpCatPersp}), $\crpogrp$ is therefore a proper quasivariety and not a variety of universal algebra.
-We still point out that $\crpogrp$ is normal in the sense of \cite{Thepointedsubobjectfunctor} (\cite{RPOgrpCatPersp}, proposition 2.12.).
+Considering both these facts, we have a good descriptions of limits, the group structure of a limit is computed as in the category $\cgrp$ of groups and group morphisms, and it is given the limit preorder.
+We also recall that epimorphisms in $\crpogrp$ are morphisms $(f,\overline{f})$ such that $f$ is surjective, and regular epimorphisms are exactly epimorphisms as previously such that $\overline{f}$ is also surjective over the positive cone.
+The category $\crpogrp$ also admits a zero object, which is the trivial group endowed with the trivial preorder.
+However, $\crpogrp$ fails to be a Barr-exact category (remark 2.6. in \cite{RPOgrpCatPersp}), $\crpogrp$ is therefore a proper quasivariety and not a variety of universal algebras.
+Still, it was proven that $\crpogrp$ is a normal category in the sense of \cite{Thepointedsubobjectfunctor} (\cite{RPOgrpCatPersp}, proposition 2.12.).